pnnl/tazer/README.md

 Tazer_cp
 =============================================================================

-`ippd_cp` is a very simplistic utility used to emulate the unix "cp/scp" utilities.
+`ippd_cp` is a simple utility used to emulate the unix "cp/scp" utilities.

 usage: `ippd_cp src dst`
 This will copy file at "src" to "dst"